dgbeale/froggit/step-01/README.md

     HEIGHT = 320
 9. Test that the window is of the required size
 10. We now need to draw something, we create a **draw** function.
 Which pgzero will call whenever it needs to repaint the screen.
+def draw():
+    screen.fill((0,230,255))

+    This passes the RGB value to the screen object's fill method, This sets the colour to a light blue.